RonaldAllanRivera/ai-powered-real-time-interview-assistant/README.md

 - Run the desktop app.
 Choose a persona, start live transcript, and press Submit to request an AI answer.
 - Copy answer with one click.
 - The window stays on top; no tray icon or stealth overlay.
-- In simulation mode, lines keep coming until you press Stop or close the app.
+- In simulation mode, lines keep coming until you press Stop or close the app (stop is instant).

 ## Notes on audio capture
 - The frontend will attempt WASAPI loopback on Windows to capture system audio.
 If not available or packages missing, it falls back to a simulation so the UI still works.
 Install the dependencies to enable real capture.
-  - In simulation mode, stop is checked roughly every 1.2s, so you may see one extra line after pressing Stop.
+  - The simulator now stops immediately when you press Stop.

 ## Security
 - The backend reads `OPENAI_API_KEY` from `backend/.env`.
 Keep it server-side.
 The frontend does not require an OpenAI key.

 ## Roadmap (next steps)
-- Implement real-time chunk transcription via OpenAI Whisper or local faster-whisper with VAD.
+- Implement real-time transcription via Whisper or faster-whisper with VAD.
-- Backend APIs: personas CRUD, transcripts ingest, generate answer, corrections.
+- Personas CRUD; corrections capture and learning loop to adapt prompts.
-- Learning loop: aggregate corrections to update style profile and system prompt automatically.
+- Streamed responses; retry/backoff and better error UX.
-- Optional MySQL migration for scale.
+- Automated tests for API and UI.

 ## Contributing
 - PRs welcome.
 Please follow conventional commits in messages (we’ll add commit templates later).